 Debug DNS errors

-DNS errors are most commonly caused by misconfiguration.
+DNS errors are most commonly caused by misconfiguration, but they may be also caused by a firewall rule that's blocking Googlebot DNS queries.
 To debug DNS errors, do the following:

 Look at your DNS records.
 Double check that your

 CNAMErecords are pointing to the right IP addresses and hostname, respectively.
 For example:

 dig +nocmd example.com a +noall +answer